hn/bsh-home-appliances/README.md

 #### Acknowledgement byte

-When the destination node of a frame receives it correctly, it immediately sends an acknowledgement byte right after the frame.
+When the destination node receives a frame, it immediately sends an acknowledgement byte.
-The sender reads this byte and thus knows that the frame has been delivered successfully.
+The sender reads this byte to determine the delivery status.

+The high nibble of the acknowledgement byte corresponds to that of the receiving target (DS & 0xF0).
-The lower bits of the acknowledgement byte are always set to 0xA (can it be that it is "A" for "Acknowledgement", really?) and the upper bits correspond to those of the receiving target: `ACK = 0x0A | (DS & 0xF0)`.
+For successful deliveries, the low nibble is set to 0xA (can it be that it is "A" for "Acknowledgement", really?).
-This needs further investigation: on certain models or software versions, the acknowledgement byte contains the identifier of the control unit (`ACK = 0x1A`) if DS was a network broadcast (`DS=0x0F`).
+If the frame size exceeds the destination node's receive buffer, it sends 0x3 as the low nibble.
+If the CRC is corrupt, it sends 0x7.

+For broadcast frames (DS & 0xF0 = 0x00), the frame is auto-acknowledged by the sender itself;
+therefore, the high nibble contains the id of the sender and the low nibble contains the status as described above.

-If the sender does not receive an acknowledgement byte, it waits for a random backoff time of 5 to 8 byte times (at 9600 baud with 8N1 framing, one byte time is 1.042 ms = 10 × 104.167 µs) and then retransmits the frame.
+If the sender does not receive an acknowledgement byte indicating success, it waits for a random backoff time of 5 to 8 byte times (at 9600 baud with 8N1 framing, one byte time is 1.042 ms = 10 × 104.167 µs) and then retransmits the frame.